Menu - Mr Yum

 The space was designed to encourage conversation (and what better way to start the conversation than with a good book?), customers are encouraged to “bring a book, take a book”, which involves exchanging a good book of their own with one from The Moat’s communal book case.

-With its flexible Euro/Middle Eastern menu, The Moat attracts plenty of State Library and Wheeler Centre regulars, while the 1am licensing and share-friendly late night suppers keep them there.
+With its flexible Italian-ish menu, The Moat attracts plenty of State Library and Wheeler Centre regulars, and the late-trading license and share-friendly suppers keep them there.